Solving quantum rotor model with different Monte Carlo techniques: Algorithm

 where $\int\mathcal{D}p=\prod_\mathbf{r} dp_{\mathbf{r}}$, $C$ is a normalization coefficient and $H_{\text{qr}}$ is the original quantum rotor Hamiltonian in Eqs.~\eqref{eq:eq2}, \eqref{eq:eq12} and \eqref{eq:eq15}.
 Now the configuration space is extend to $\{\theta_{\mathbf{r}},p_{\mathbf{r}}\}$, with $p_{\mathbf{r}}$ serving as the canonical momentum of the canonical coordinate $\theta_{\mathbf{r}}$.
 Thus, the Hamiltonian can now be written as,

 Here, $K(p)$ is the kinetic energy and $H_{\text{qr}}(\theta)$ becomes the potential energy term in hybrid Hamiltonian of Eq.~\eqref{eq:eq19}.
-The spirit of hybrid Monte Carlo is to use the Hamiltonian dynamics
+The spirit of hybrid Monte Carlo is to use the Hamiltonian dynamics,

-Eq.~\eqref{eq:eq20} generates a new configuration $\{\theta_{\mathbf{r}},p_{\mathbf{r}}\}$ from time $t$ to time $t+\epsilon$ with $\epsilon$-the footstep in time evolution of Hamiltonian dynamics.
+to generate a new configuration $\{\theta_{\mathbf{r}},p_{\mathbf{r}}\}$ from time $t$ to time $t+\epsilon$ with $\epsilon$-the footstep in time evolution of Hamiltonian dynamics.
 In the computation, one needs to solve the differential equation to perform the time evolution.
 If the time interval $\epsilon$ is small enough, simple process like Euler method can propagate the system from the initial point at time $t$ to $t+\epsilon$,

 the systematic error is of the order $O(\epsilon)$ in the Euler method.
 The Hamiltonian evolution guarantees that the update is moving along the isoenergic surface, at least in principle, and the small energy difference will natually give rise to high acceptance ratio of the updated configuration.
 This is one of the advantage of hybrid Monte Carlo.